Betterez/btrz-simple-dao/README.md

 ## Change log

+  * 1.6.2 - Handle disconnect gracefully and reconnects if server comes back on a timely manner.
   * 1.3.0 - Adding static and instance methods objectId() and objectId(id) to return an instance of an ObjectID object
           - Improve documentation in the README